alexnicita/scoutshonor/README.md

 # scoutshonor ai recruiting engine

+Status: Alpha — APIs and data models may change.

 Welcome to Camp Scoutshonor, where we earn merit badges for shipping, not tying knots in production.
 Our motto: Be Prepared… to hire faster.

 ## Why This Exists (Purpose)